DaveBullet1050/BatoceraHelpers/README/PreferredControllerOrder README.md

 # Preferred controller order

+Batocera is great at mapping a multitude of controllers.
+The problem is the order they are assigned isn't static if you unplug or swap controllers regularly.
+This page is about having a "sticky" order for controllers, using the ones available at the time of game launch in a preferred order.

 Whilst you can set controller assignment to  player order system wide, via the CONTROLLER menu, there's 2 problems:
 1. If you disconnect a controller (e.g. a Bluetooth or USB controller), then this mapping is lost
 2. Inconsistency in overriding on a per system or game basis.
 Some emulators (e.g.Nintendo64) allow you to override which controllers get assigned, but some don't.
 Again, if you disconnect a controller - then the order preference is lost